You won’t believe these crispy chicken fingers came from the oven. Serve them up with tender asparagus and tangy aioli for an easy weeknight supper.

 Makes 3 servings

-Preheat the oven to 450°F. Line 2 sheet pans with foil.
-Coat the sheet pans with vegetable oil.
+Preheat the oven to 450°F. Line 2 sheet pans with foil or parchment paper and coat with vegetable oil.

-Meanwhile, slice the chicken into strips about ½-inch thick.
-In a bowl, stir together the panko, ¼ cup Parmesan, and 2 tablespoon melted butter, and season with salt.
+Slice the chicken into strips about ½ inch thick.
+In a bowl, stir together the panko and 2 tablespoons of melted butter, and season with salt.
 Crack 2 eggs into a bowl, season with salt, and beat with a fork.
 Dredge each chicken strip in the eggs, letting any excess drip back into the bowl.
-Coat with the panko mixture, pressing gently to help the crumbs stick.
+Coat with the panko mixture, pressing to help the crumbs stick.
 Lay the chicken strips on one of the pans.

 Bake until the chicken is crispy and golden on the bottom, 10 minutes.
 Flip the chicken and continue to bake until golden on the second side, 10 minutes longer.
 Transfer to a plate lined with paper towels.
 Season with salt and grind generously with pepper.